ekramulsawrid/give_me_my_gems/README.md

 ## Code Summery

-There is a board, state, and tree class.
+There is a board and a state class.
 The state class has a has-a relation with the board class and this enables the  board to have different "states".
-The tree class has a has-as relation with the state class.
-Using all this, the tree will grow so graph search can be used to find a winning state.
+The dept-first search that the computer uses creates trees of these states along the path of search to find a winning state.
+There are also breath-first search and min-max search functions that find a winning state but it has not been implemented to play against a user.

 ### Code Snippets